Kate Duncan (furniture maker): History

 Duncan was born on Vancouver Island, British Columbia, Canada, and raised in city of Port Alberni.

 She was introduced to woodworking in grade seven, where shop class was a required part of the school curriculum.
-She continued taking woodworking classes through to the end of secondary school and competed in weekend wordworking competitions.
+She continued taking woodworking classes through to the end of secondary school and competed in weekend woodworking competitions.

 After high school, Duncan earned a Bachelor of Education from the University of British Columbia.
 She taught high school wood shop in Burnaby, British Columbia for over 10 years.
 She was one of only four women teaching shop in the province.

 In 2009, Duncan completed a master’s thesis on gender equitable programming at Royal Roads University in British Columbia.

 After a motorcycle accident left her unable to teach, Duncan found a woodshop in East Vancouver where she could work while rehabilitating.
 She started out making furniture for herself but gradually started to find clients.
 She decided to take up woodworking full time in 2012.